adrobisch/scala-lambda-example/README.md

 # Setup

+- Create a S3 Bucket for the lambda jar.
+- Create a Role in the AWS IAM with the `AWSLambdaExecute` policy, lookup the `arn` of this role.
-Move the `lambda.properties.example` to `lambda.properties` and fill in your values.
+- Move the `lambda.properties.example` to `lambda.properties` and fill in your values.
-The S3 Bucket must already exist in the AWS region or you will get `403` errors during deploy.

 # Deploy